neff-jordan/neff-jordan/README.md

 👀 I'm passionate about expanding my knowledge in the field of computer science.
 My current focus is on pursuing opportunities in back-end development ideally for the space industry.

-🌱 I'm proficient in JAVA and I've recently embarked on a journey to learn Python, which I'm excited about!
+🌱 I'm proficient in JAVA and I have experience with R and Python.

 📫 Feel free to reach out to me at neff.jordan1936@gmail.com.
 I'm always open to connecting and exploring new opportunities in the world of CS!